YashDjsonDookun/python-pyqt-gui-calculator/README.md

 # python-pyqt-gui-calculator

-### Using Python and PyQt5 to create a GUI for a calculator
+### Using Python and PyQt5 to create a calculator with a GUI

 > calc.exe (Already compiled for Windows using PyInstaller)